 Stay Current.
 In addition to your copy of Scouting magazine, check out scouting.org/programupdates for new program-related news that affects you as a leader.
 Here you’ll find details on the new Venturing and Cub Scouting program, as well as information about 2016 updates to the Boy Scouting program.

 Less Taxing.
 If you itemize your taxes, you can deduct the cost of your uniforms and the miles you drive as a volunteer.
 You’ll need good records, so start a receipt file and mileage log.
 For more information, visit bit.ly/scoutingwriteoffs or consult your tax adviser.

 Get a Life — or snag your son’s copy when he’s not looking.
 Boys’ Life magazine content aligns with pack and troop programs, and the jokes are always good for a laugh.
 For a quick game, create a scavenger hunt where boys look for specific words or pictures in the current issue.

 Follow Us.
-Follow the Sam Houston Area Council on Facebook.
+Follow the Sam Houston Area Council on Facebook and on Pinterest.
 Follow the BSA on Facebook, Twitter and Instagram.
 Visit Cub Hub at cubscouts.org and follow Cub Scouting on Facebook, Twitter, Instagram and Pinterest.

 Meet and Greet: Seek out your chartered organization representative, the volunteer who oversees Scouting at your chartered organization (the school, community group, or religious institution that sponsors your unit).
 Ask how Scouting supports the organization’s mission and what your unit can do to help.
 This is especially important if you’re the unit leader or committee chair.